Mr Robert DORFMAN (Committee Chair)

 Dr Thompson graduated from San Jose State University with a Bachelor of Science degree in Aeronautical Engineering.
 He came to Asia shortly after completion of his university studies and has lived in Japan and Hong Kong ever since.
 He is a member of the International Advisory Board of the San Jose State University Business School.

 Dr Thompson serves as Chairman or as a Board member of numerous charitable organizations.
 His particular interests are charities related to children, cancer, education and art.
-He is the Chairman of The Hong Kong Management Association, the Chairman of the Asian Youth Orchestra, the Chairman of Community Business Leadership Team, a member of the Executive Committee of the Society for the Promotion of Hospice Care, is on the Advisory Board of the Salvation Army and a trustee of Outward Bound.
+He is the Chairman of The Hong Kong Management Association, the Chairman of the Asian Youth Orchestra, a member of the Executive Committee of the Society for the Promotion of Hospice Care, is on the Advisory Board of the Salvation Army and a trustee of Outward Bound.
 He currently chairs the Annual “Hike for Hospice” Charity event.

 Dr Thompson was awarded the Gold Bauhinia Star, Hong Kong’s second highest awards, by the Hong Kong Government in 2003.